 Newell Brands is the company behind such household names as Rubbermaid storage boxes, Calphalon cookware, Graco pushchairs, and Sharpie pens.
-Newell Brands' customers are mainly mass retailers, such as Target, and home and office supply stores, such as Staples, in the US, which accounts for some two-thirds of total sales.
-Newell's footprint spans 70 factories and some 120 warehouses and distribution centers.
-The megabucks acquisition of consumer products giant Jarden brought products such as Bicycle Playing Cards, Mr. Coffee, Coleman, Jostens, Oster, Rawlings, Sunbeam, and Yankee Candle under its umbrella.
+Newell Brands' customers are mainly mass retailers, such as Target, and home and office supply stores, such as Staples.
+Newell's footprint spans 55 factories and some 85 warehouses and distribution centers globally.
+It also has approximately 250 retail stores (490 stores are located in US), primarily related to Yankee Candle.
+About two-thirds of Newell Brands' sales comes from US operation.

-Newell Brands structures its operations into three main reporting segments: Learning and Development, Food and Appliances, and Home and Outdoor Living.
-Each accounts for roughly a third of sales and includes well-known household brands.
+Newell Brands structures its operations into four main reporting segments: Learning and Development, Home and Outdoor Living, Food and Commercial, and Appliances and Cookware.

-Learning and Development makes pens, pencils, highlighters, and markers, glue, labels, and baby gear and infant care products.
-Its brands include Aprica, Baby Jogger, Expo, Graco, Mr Sketch, Parket, Sharpie, and X-Acto.
+Learning and Development accounts for about 30% of total sales and makes pens, pencils, highlighters, and markers, glue, labels, and baby gear and infant care products.
+Its brands include Aprica, Baby Jogger, Expo, Graco, Mr Sketch, Parker, Sharpie, and X-Acto.

-The Home and Outdoor Living segment makes products for outdoor activities, candles, and connected home and security products.
+The Home and Outdoor Living segment (roughly 30%) makes products for outdoor activities, home fragrance products, and connected home and security products.
 Brands include Chespeake Bay Candle, Contigo, First Alert, and Yankee Candle.

-Newell Brands operates in nearly 100 countries in the Americas, Europe, the Middle East, Africa, and the Asia Pacific region.
 Roughly two-thirds of sales come from the US, while Europe, Middle East and Africa (EMEA) region generates about 15% of sales.
-Latin America and the Asia Pacific regions both generate 10% of revenue, while Canada brings in the remainder of total sales.
+Latin America and the Asia Pacific regions both generate more than 5% of revenue, while Canada brings in the remainder of total sales.

 Sales and Marketing

-Newell Brands reaches consumers through large mass merchandisers, such as discount stores, home centers, warehouse clubs, office superstores, commercial distributors, and e-commerce companies.
+Newell Brands reaches consumers through large mass merchandisers, such as discount stores, home centers, warehouse clubs, office superstores, specialty retailers and wholesalers, commercial distributors, and e-commerce companies.
 It also sells direct-to-consumer online, while certain brands, such as Yankee Candle, have dedicated stores.

 The acquisition of Jarden in 2016 nearly doubled Newell Brands' sales, which peaked at $9.6 billion in 2017.
 However, all is not well at Newell, as weak cash flow and bankruptcy of key customer Toys "R" Us triggered huge goodwill impairments at the tail end of 2018 and caused the company to accelerate its transformation plan.

-Newell reported an $8.3 billion net loss in 2018 compared to a $592.4 million net gain in 2017.
-It booked an $8.3 billion impairment charge, which recorded mainly in the Food and Appliances and Home and Outdoor Living segments, while Learning and Development escaped relative unscathed at $351 million.
+Newell reported a $106.6 billion net income in 2019 compared to its net loss of $6.9 billion in 2018.
+It booked a $1.2 billion impairment charge, which recorded mainly in the Food and Commercial, Appliances and Cookware and Home and Outdoor Living segments, while Learning and Development at $24.8 million.

-Newell's cash on hand grew $10 million during 2018, ending the year at $495.7 million.
-The company's operations generated $680.0 million and its investing activities generated $4.8 billion, while financing activities used $5.5 billion.
-Newell's main cash uses in 2018 were short- and long-term debt repayments, dividends, and share repurchases, while business divestitures generated $5.1 billion.
+Newell's cash on hand fell $124.8 million during 2019, ending the year at $370.9 million.
+The company's operations generated $1 billion and its investing activities generated $735.4 million, while financing activities used $1.9 billion.
+Newell's main cash uses in 2019 were payment on long-term debt, dividends, and share repurchases, while business divestitures generated $995.7 million.

 With the brands acquired from Jarden not providing the hoped-for synergies, Newell accelerated its transformation plan in 2018.
-The company plans to sell off big chunks of its portfolio, notably its industrial and commercial assets such as Waddington plastic packaging, Rubbermaid commercial products, Rexair vacuum cleaners, Mapa industrial gloves, and Spontex cleaning products.
+The company plans to sell off big chunks of its portfolio, notably its industrial and commercial assets such as Waddington plastic packaging, and Rexair vacuum cleaners.
 It's also selling non-core consumer products, such as Rawlings, Jostens, Pure Fishing, among others.
 The goal is to sell all of them before the end of 2019 and with the capital raised Newell will deleverage its balance sheet, strengthen its operations, and return cash to shareholders.